What is a Gully Drain?

 Finally, road drainage gullies are made to handle much heavier traffic in areas like airports and motorways, and are made with a trap that collects sediment and stops odours from getting out.
 They’re way bigger than the other two gully types we just went over, coming with a diameter of 150mm and covering an area of around 250m2 maximum.

 They include units made of plastic that provide a liner for concrete casting, with concrete being used for reinforcement once all of the pipework has been joined up.
+They’re used for stormwater (rainwater) which will connect to the main drainage system to be discharged into a waterway.
+They will often come with the familiar grids on top which you will see all along the side of most roads.

 Maintaining Your Gully Trap